 Being a music student, it’s great to have easy connections to London.
 Before the pandemic hit, I loved going to the theatre with my friends and am looking forward to going to shows and gigs when everything opens again, after lockdown.

 At the moment, I spend most of my time in the Performing Arts and Technology Studios (PATS).
 It’s nice seeing fellow students around, since face-to-face lectures have been put on hold.
-Before the pandemic, I’d enjoy going to the Library with my friends and getting coffee in Starbucks.
+Before the pandemic, I’d enjoy going to the Library with my friends and getting coffee.
 In the evenings, we would enjoy going to Wates Bar and to Rubix, which is the club on campus.

 The sense of independence that university provides is definitely playing a big part in my personal growth.
 It has made me a more mature, organised person and I’ve gained new life skills such as cooking and managing money.